Name: Ross Cox and son; Cory

 Farming Since: 1950; 3rd Generation

-Ross Cox Poultry Farm is owned by Ross Cox, but his son Cory is working to take over the farm.
+Ross Cox owns Ross Cox Poultry Farm, but his son Cory is working to take over the farm.
 Cory has completed the Young Farmers program through EFC and is working hard to learn all he can from his father.

-One of 26 registered egg farms in the province, Ross Cox Poultry Farm is located in Maitland and is home to laying hens, replacement pullets and a hatchery.
-The farm also employs roughly 15 people in both full and part time year-round positions.
+One of 25 registered egg farms in the province, Ross Cox Poultry Farm, is located in Maitland and is home to laying hens, replacement pullets and a hatchery.
+The farm also employs roughly 15 people in both full and part-time year-round positions.

 “Our farm is vertically integrated,” Cory explains.
 “This means that we’re directly involved in many steps of the process of getting the eggs from the farm to your table.”
-Cox Brothers Poultry Farm hatches the chicks, which they raise through the pullet (adolescent) stage.
-When the pullets reach 19 weeks of age, they are moved to a separate barn where they begin to lay eggs.
+First, Cox Brothers Poultry Farm hatches the chicks they raise through the pullet (adolescent) stage.
+Then, when the pullets reach 19 weeks of age, they are moved to a separate barn, where they begin to lay eggs.

 “It typically takes only 4-7 days for the eggs to get from the farm to the stores,” Cory explains.
 “Our eggs go to Maritime Pride Eggs grading station to be cleaned, graded and packaged.
-The eggs are still extremely fresh when they get to the store shelves, something that consumers truly value.”
+As a result, the eggs are still extremely fresh when they get to the store shelves, something that consumers truly value.”

 Ross Cox Poultry Farm also has an on-farm feed mill that allows them to produce their own mix of feed rations to match the requirements of the hens.
 “We basically do everything except grow our own crops and grade our own eggs,” Cory says.
 “A big advantage to this is that we have control at all levels of production.”

 For Cory, being an egg farmer is a rewarding job.
-He is proud of the role he plays supplying thousands of consumers with a delicious and healthy product.
+He is proud of his role in supplying thousands of consumers with a delicious and healthy product.
 Part of what makes Cory so successful is the pride he takes in his work.
 As for his career choice, returning to work on the family farm was one of the best decisions he has ever made.

 “Being able to produce a high quality, local product for people to enjoy- that’s something I’m really proud to do.”